Tochukwunwafororizu/azure-network-protocols/README.md

 <p>
-In this Lab we will be creating two VM
+We will start by creating two virtual machines(Windows, Linux[Ubuntu]) and create a virtual Network named Lab2-Vnet.
+Most importanly, the two VM  created must have the same Resource Group name and Virtual Network.
 </p>
 <br />